 Chocolate Overloaded: What Is Up With Brussels, Anyway?

-I undertook a three-week to Europe starting with Chocoa in Amsterdam on February 17th just as worldwide fears of the spread of the coronavirus started to … spread.
+I undertook a three-week trip to Europe starting with Chocoa in Amsterdam on February 17th just as worldwide fears of the spread of the coronavirus started to … spread.
 From Amsterdam I went to Finland (my first visit ever) and from there to France to Voiron to visit Bonnat.
 You can read about that part of my visit by clicking on the bookmark card below.

 Before returning to NY, I took the chance to spend four full days in Brussels in large part because of a consulting assignment.
 But that ended up taking just part of one day.
 So I had three full days on my hands to do nothing but walk and explore and photograph and think about Belgian chocolate, carbonnade, moules, and beer.